hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```
 If you check the resouce quotas using the following commands, you will find they are only created in each team namespace.
-The quota resources are not propageted to any projects under the team namespaces:
+The quota resources are not propagated to any projects under the team namespaces:

 ```shell
 $ kubectl get resourcequota -n team-caas